codex-protocol/api-docs/source/includes/client-routes.md

 Parameter    | Type   | Description
 ------------ | ------ | --------------------------------------------------------
-tokenId      | Number | The `tokenId` of the Codex Record for which to the whitelisted addresses of.
+tokenId      | Number | The `tokenId` of the Codex Record for which to retrieve the whitelisted addresses of.

 ## Add an Address to a Codex Record's Whitelisted Addresses